deepseek-ai/DeepSeek-V3/.github/ISSUE_TEMPLATE/bug_report.md

----
+# Bug Report

-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug to help us improve the project
-title: "[BUG]"
+title: "[BUG] Short Description"
-labels: ''
+labels: "bug"
 assignees: ''

 ---

-**Describe the bug**
+## 🐞 Bug Description

-A clear and concise description of what the bug is.
+A clear and concise description of the issue.

-**To Reproduce**
-Steps to reproduce the behavior.
+## ✅ Steps to Reproduce

-**Expected behavior**
+1. Go to '...'
+2. Click on '...'
+3. Observe the error

+## 🎯 Expected Behavior

 A clear and concise description of what you expected to happen.

-**Screenshots**
+## 📸 Screenshots (if applicable)

-If applicable, add screenshots to help explain your problem.
+Attach screenshots or screen recordings to illustrate the problem.

-**Additional context**
+## 🛠️ Environment (please complete the following information)

+- OS: [e.g., Windows, macOS, Linux]
+- Browser: [e.g., Chrome, Firefox, Edge]
+- Node.js Version: [e.g., 18.x]
+- Other relevant environment details

+## 📄 Additional Context

-Add any other context about the problem here.
+Add any other relevant details, logs, or error messages here.